abhishek-kumar-code/Redfish_Public/Specification.md

 * Deletions
 * Additions

+TODO: JEFFA to break out into different array types (variable length, fixed length, and fixed length where positioning does not change)

-A PATCH request with fewer elements than currently exist in the array shall truncate the array.
+A PATCH request with fewer elements than currently exist in the array shall remove the remaining elements of the array.
 After a removal, services shall remove the `null` elements left between populated elements, unless the array property definition specifies otherwise.

 For example, an array of 'Flavors' indicates the service supports a maximum of six elements, with four populated.